mlatcl/r255/index.md

 ### Introduction Session

-This page contains material perpared for the departments course on Advanced Topics in NLP course.
+This page contains material perpared for the departments course on Advanced Topics in Machine Learning module.

 You can find lectures for the 2021-2020 session on Unsupervised Gaussian Processes [from Neil Lawrence here](../r250/unsupervised-gaussian-processes.html).